 Show your love for women in the kindest way you can.

-International Women's Day is a great time to celebrate all womenkind; those who've come before us and will come after.
+The festive season is a great time to celebrate all womenkind; those who've come before us and will come after.

-While the day itself is a remarkable testament to all the work females do around the world every day, it's also a time to check your privilege – and to figure out how you could give back to the disadvantaged women the public eye doesn't even notice every day.
+It's also a time to check your privilege – and to figure out how you could give back to the disadvantaged women the public eye doesn't even notice every day.

 Consider donating your time or money towards some of these very worthy causes.